-The Governing Body will approve this Policy at each review and has a duty to :
+The Governing Body will approve this Policy at each review and has a duty to:

-- Ensure it complies with the law and hold the Headteacher to account for its implementation. - Appoint a link governor to monitor the effectiveness of this Policy in conjunction with the full Governing Body.
-This is always a different person from the DSL. - Ensure that the Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher, where appropriate (see Appendix 3). - Read Keeping Children Safe in Education - Be aware of the School's Local Safeguarding Arrangements.
+- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Headteacher to account for its implementation - Appoint a link Governor to monitor the effectiveness of this Policy in conjunction with the full Governing Body.
+This is always a different person from the DSL - Ensure that the Chair of Governors will act as the 'Case Manager' in the event that an allegation of abuse is made against the Headteacher, where appropriate (see Appendix 3) - All Governors will read 'Keeping Children Safe in Education 2021' - Be aware of the School's Local Safeguarding Arrangements.

-Section 13 has information on how Governors are supported to fulfil their role.
+Section 19 has information on how Governors are supported to fulfil their role.